Guide

 6. tax-credit assumptions.

-That is the fastest way to catch a quote that only looks cheaper because it is missing part of the job.
+That is the fastest way to catch a quote that only looks cheaper because part of the job is missing.

-Local rebates can move the economics more than the federal credit.
+Local rebates can still change the economics more than the federal credit.

 The catch is that rebate rules vary by: